archeopternix/crudgen/README.md

 You will be provided with an interactive command line interface that helps you building up the model which is the foundation for the code generation.

+CRUDgen provides
+* Easy subcommand-based CLIs: crudgen run, crudgen add entity, etc.
+* Fully POSIX-compliant flags (including short & long versions)
+* Nested subcommands
+* Easy generation of applications & commands with cobra init appname & cobra add cmdname
+* Automatic help flag recognition of -h, --help, etc.
+* Pluggable modules stored in a separate repository

+# Installing
+Using CRUDgen is easy.
+First, use `go get` to install the latest version of the library.
+This command will install the `crudgen` generator executable along with the library and its dependencies:

+    go get github.com/archeopternix/crudgen

+## Command line interface CLI:

+CRUDgen CLI is built on a structure of commands, arguments & flags.

+**Commands** represent actions, **Args** are things and **Flags** are modifiers for those actions.

+The best applications read like sentences when used, and as a result, users intuitively know how to interact with them.

+The pattern to follow is
+`crudgen VERB NOUN --ADJECTIVE.`
+    or
+`crudgen COMMAND ARG --FLAG`

 ## Application
 A full (web based) CRUD application is generated using templates 'go/template'.
 Such an application consists of 4 base components where frontends and backends